virgoeun/virgoeun/README.md

 ### <span style="color : fuchsia">Hey, I am Alice 👋</span>

+I'm a web developer based in Berlin, Germany.
+I am passionate about crafting digital experiences, that contributes to the success of people, organizations and society.

+- Check out my [website](virgoeun.tech) to learn more about me.
+- Explore my [Linkedin] to connect with me and stay updated with my journey as a junior web developer.
+- Check the Linkedin posts about my insights and learnings in programming.

 <!--
 **virgoeun/virgoeun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.